The Church of Jesus Christ of Latter-day Saints in Indonesia

-The Church of Jesus Christ of Latter-day Saints in Indonesia refers to the Church of Jesus Christ of Latter-day Saints (LDS Church) and its members in Indonesia.
-The first small branch was established in 1970.
+The Church of Jesus Christ of Latter-day Saints (LDS Church; Gereja Yesus Kristus dari Orang-Orang Suci Zaman Akhir, officially abbreviated Gereja OSZA) has its presence in Indonesia since 1970, when the first small branch was established in Jakarta.
 Since then, the LDS Church in Indonesia has grown to more than 7,500 members in 24 congregations.

 History

 Ezra Taft Benson, Bruce R. McConkie and other church leaders visited Indonesia in October 1969, and on October 26, Taft Benson dedicated Indonesia for Missionary work.
 On January 5, 1970, 6 missionaries, the first in Indonesia, from the Southeast Asia Mission arrived in Jakarta.
 On February 15, 1970, the Jakarta Branch was organized.
 The Church was officially recognized by the Republic of Indonesia on August 11, 1970.
 By the end of the year, missionaries were also working in Bandung and Bogor.

 The Java District was created on 16 November 1972.
 In 1975, Tjan Hardjiono and Suharto became the first two Indonesians to serve full-time missions in their homeland.
 On July 1, 1975, the Indonesia Jakarta Mission was created.
 The first president, Hendrik Gout, was born in Java and had joined the Church in 1953 in the Netherlands.
 The Book of Mormon was printed in the language of Bahasa Indonesia in 1977.
 In the mid 1990's missionaries began ministering in Sumatra and Sulawesi.

-In January of 2000, Church President Gordon B. Hinckley met with Indonesia’s President Abdurrahman Wahid and members of his cabinet.
+In January 2000, Church President Gordon B. Hinckley met with Indonesia’s President Abdurrahman Wahid and members of his cabinet.
 In April of 2003, Subandriyo became the first Indonesian sustained and set apart to serve as an Area Authority Seventy where he overseed the church’s office in Jakarta as well as supervising construction efforts in Malaysia, Cambodia, and elsewhere in Southeast Asia.

 Anbrey Rees, left, one of 96 volunteers with the Latter-day Saint Charities aboard USNS Mercy assists a patient while in Indonesia during Pacific Partnership 2012.
 Pacific Partnership is an annual deployment of forces designed to strengthen maritime and humanitarian partnerships during disaster relief operations, while providing humanitarian, medical, dental and engineering assistance to nations of the Pacific.

 On October 26, 2019, nearly 1200 members and friends gathered to celebrate the 50th Anniversary of The Church of Jesus Christ of Latter-day Saints in Indonesia.

 On November 21, 2019, Church President Russell M. Nelson visited Indonesia where he met with the Vice President of Indonesia, Ma'ruf Amin.
 He also met with church members and others later in the day.